-The recorded expense is an amount of €1.7 million for nine months ended September 30, 2016 and an amount of €4.3 million of royalty was paid during this period.
+The recorded expense is non-significant for the first half of 2016 and an amount of €1.9 million of royalty was paid during this period.

-During the nine-month period ended September 30, 2016, there was no modification concerning other related parties as described in 2015 Annual Financial Report
+During the first half of 2016, there was no modification concerning other related parties as described in 2015 Annual Financial Report.

-2 STATEMENT OF THE PERSON RESPONSIBLE ON THE INTERIM FINANCIAL REPORT
+2 STATEMENT OF THE PERSON RESPONSIBLE FOR THE FIRST HALF FINANCIAL REPORT